Bradley-D/kaka/readme.txt

 == Frequently Asked Questions ==

+= What image size do you recommend for the feature image = Try and use images that are 1500px wide or larger, but keep the file size down or if you use a lossless file type like a png, you might be able to use a smaller image.
+Experiment!

+= Why are my feature images blurry =
+The image probably was not wide enough when initially uploaded.
+Remember the image covers the entire width of the screen so if you upload an image at 1040px and view on a 29 inch monitor, chances are it will be blurry.

+= Why can't I see all the feature image =
+The feature image (if unmodified) is 300px in height, I suggest the focus point of the image be

+= How are the feature image positioned =
+The feature image is positioned 50% or centre (vertically) and centre (horizontally) or 50%.
+Please take this into consideration when cropping your images.

 = Where do I find the hooks in the theme =
 They are placed in the template files and look like do_action( 'HOOK-NAME' ), you fill find them in the following files:
 - header.php